Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 West Virginia Stats and Trends

-- When West Virginia churns out over 340.3 yards, the team is 4-2 against the spread and 4-2 overall.
+- In games that West Virginia totals over 340.3 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Mountaineers have turned the ball over 14 times this season, four more turnovers than the Wildcats have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.